reactjs/react.dev/beta/src/content/learn/separating-events-from-effects.md

 The issue is that the code inside the Effect uses the `increment` state variable.
 Since it's a dependency of your Effect, every change to `increment` causes the Effect to re-synchronize, which causes the interval to clear.
 If you keep clearing the interval every time before it has a chance to fire, it will appear as if the timer has stalled.

-To solve the issue, extract an `onTick` Event function from the Effect:
+To solve the issue, extract an `onTick` Effect Event from the Effect:

 <Sandpack>